|Rodney Johnson, Department Head|

 This course provides an overview of public policy with respect to the use and treatment of companion animals in the United States.
 Current and alternative policies are considered in terms of their effectiveness in improving or otherwise altering the treatment of companion animals.
 The influences of animal protection organizations, consumer groups, politicians, the scientific community, and other stakeholders on the development and enforcement of policies are examined in detail.
 Prerequisite: ANSC 250.

 Independent study, under the supervision of a faculty member, on a problem of appropriate scope and character that culminates in writing a thesis.
 Intended primarily for honors students who plan on conducting research or pursuing graduate study.
 Thesis projects must be supervised by a faculty member and reviewed by a departmental committee.
 Students must present a satisfactory thesis to receive credit.
-May be repeated in the same or subsequent terms to a maximum of ten hours.
+May be repeated to a maximum of 5 hours in the same semester and to a total maximum of 12 hours.
+No more than 12 hours of special problems, research, thesis and/or individual studies may be counted toward degree in ACES.
 Prerequisite: Junior standing, minimum GPA of 3.4; consent of a faculty member.

 Student-directed experiential learning on special topics directly pertaining to subject matter in animal sciences.
 Students are required to complete a Memorandum of Agreement prior to enrolling in this course.
-Approved for both letter and S/U grading.
-May be repeated up to 5 hours per semester, up to a maximum of 10 total hours.
+Additional fees may apply.
+See Class Schedule.
+Approved for Letter and S/U grading.
+May be repeated up to 5 hours per semester, up to a maximum of 12 total hours.
+Independent Study courses are limited to 12 hours total applying to a degree in ACES.

 The technology of modern milk production practices; application of principles in nutrition, physiology, economics, health and hygiene, waste management, and facilities design for efficient dairy herd management systems.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: ANSC 201 or consent of instructor.